Liam-YorkRobertson/alx-low_level_programming/0x02-functions_nested_loops/README.md

-In this folder we're going to be practicing C functions and nested loops
+In this folder we're going to be practicing C functions and nested loops.
+We will also be creating and using our own header files